-The poem Ring Out, Wild Bells, by Alfred, Lord Tennyson, forms part of the elegy In Memoriam, A.H.H, published in 1850.
-Tennyson wrote the elegy as a tribute to his close friend, who was also his sister's fiancé, Arthur Henry Hallam, who had died suddenly at the age of twenty-two.
+The poem Ring Out, Wild Bells by Alfred, Lord Tennyson forms part of the elegy In Memoriam, A.H.H, published in 1850.
+Tennyson wrote the elegy as a tribute to his close friend, Arthur Henry Hallam, who was also his sister's fiancé and who had died suddenly at the age of 22.

 Notable features of the poem are:

-Lines 11-20 seem to be Tennyson's expression of his political philosophy, written in the context of Britain's socio-economic and political situation in the mid-nineteenth century.
-The Kingdom is divided along sharp class boundaries into those who are rich and those who are poor.
+Lines 11–20 seem to be Tennyson's expression of his political philosophy, written in the context of Britain's socioeconomic and political situation in the mid-19th century.
+The kingdom is divided along sharp class boundaries into those who are rich and those who are poor.
 This is the cause of much conflict.
 It is time to redress the ills of society, for it to become kinder, more equal, and just.

 Lines 21–24 are an exposition of the theme of equality and justice.
 Class divisions in society are exemplified in false pride in place and blood (line 21).
 Both those who have inherited high social positions and those who occupy civic positions (line 22) are at fault.
 Tennyson's New Year wish, emphasised by the repetition of the words Ring in at the beginning of both lines 23 and 24, is that nobler characteristics will emerge in the future.

-Lines 25-28 express a wish that the bells will usher out greed and war and bring a thousand years of peace.
+Lines 25–28 express a wish that the bells will usher out greed and war and bring 1,000 years of peace.

-- eight stanzas, each stanza of four lines and eight syllables.
+- Eight stanzas, each stanza of four lines.

-- Rhyming scheme - each stanza rhymes the first with the fourth line and the second with the third line.
+- Each stanza rhymes the first with the fourth line and the second with the third line.